 As a result, this causes lower levels of testosterone being produced by the gonads, which in turn leads to a depressed sex drive and lowered levels of sexual desire.

 Opioid dependence can lead to disruptions in menstrual cycles in women and erectile dysfunction in men, the journal Practical Pain Management explains.
 Opioid use can also influence adrenal androgen production, which can impact hormone levels that are precursors to testosterone.
-Lower levels of testosterone can have a negative impact on sexual desire and libido levels.
+Lower levels of testosterone can harm sexual desire and libido levels.

 The longer you use an opioid drug, the more detrimental effects the drug will have on the brain and body.
 Hypogonadism can occur with relatively short-term opioid use, but the journal Pharmacy Times publishes that it is typically reversible.